aviralrabbit1/express-playground/README.md

 Middelware endpoint will use app.METHOD(req, res)

 ### Controller module
-one for each collection of data
+- one for each collection of data (friends and messages)

+### Models
+- To access the data from anywhere(controllers and/or view)